 The Green Room has some of the most spectacular views in the entire Castle of the outside landscape, and overlooks the garden and Glaslough lake.
 It has wide bay windows and is a particularly friendly room that still boasts its original Victorian handmade wallpaper.
-It is a bright sunlit romantic room draped in green with its own private bathroom situated next door to the bedroom.
-The spacious design makes it clear why Castle Leslie is one of the most renouned spa hotels Ireland has to offer.
+It is a bright sunlit romantic room draped in green with a stunningly beautiful en suite complete with freestanding bath and walk-in shower.
+The spacious design makes it clear why Castle Leslie is one of the most renowned spa hotels Ireland has to offer.

 Originally, the room was Sir John Leslie’s (2nd Bt.) bedroom, where he was well looked after by his loyal butler, Wells, until his death in 1944.

 Wells would wake him each morning with breakfast and all the news.
 While in the Red Room next door, his daughter-in-law, Marjorie, would be wakened to all the latest gossip.
 Wells and Sir John must have enjoyed their morning exchanges enough to ‘record’ them, as it were, on the ether, because for some time after his death, people sleeping in the bedroom would wake to the sound of their mysterious happy chatter.